johnroper100/Tonalite/docs/presets/changing_preset_settings.md

 Display the preset as a dimmable value rather than as an on/off button in the interface.

-### Mode
+### Intensity Mode

-The overide mode that the preset is in.
+The overide mode that the preset's intensity/color values are in.

 Options:

-- `Latest Takes Precedence` - This preset will overide everything
+- `Latest Takes Precedence` - This preset's intensity/color will overide everything
-- `Highest Takes Precedence` - This preset will ovveride everything when its values are higher
+- `Highest Takes Precedence` - This preset's intensity/color will ovveride everything when its values are higher

 Default: `Latest Takes Precedence`

-The default can be updated in settings.
+The default for this option can be updated in settings.

+All non-intensity/color parameters use `Latest Takes Precedence` mode.

 ### Intensity